Rigonkmalk/support_debug_archive/README.md

 ## How to install ?
 1. Clone this repository on to your centreon central server :
 - ```git clone https://github.com/ykacherCentreon/support_debug_archive.git ~/support_debug_archive```
-2. Backup the content /usr/share/centreon/www/include/Administration/parameters/debug :
+2. Backup the content of /usr/share/centreon/www/include/Administration/parameters/debug :
 - ```cp -r /usr/share/centreon/www/include/Administration/parameters/debug{,.origin}```
 3. Copy all the files from this repo in /usr/share/centreon/www/include/Administration/parameters/debug :